 You can visit Ilha do Farol, Culatra or Deserta.
 These natural islands with pristine beaches and crystal-clear water shelter the Ria Formosa Natural Park’s mudflats and are very popular among locals.

 Ilha Deserta (Desert Island), my favourite one, is an unspoiled and uninhabited island with quiet beaches.
-There’s only a restaurant called Restaurant Estaminé, (you must book a table before your arrival on the island)), and some facilities, such as chairs and umbrellas for hire, and lifeguards on duty.
+There are some facilities, such as chairs and umbrellas for hire, and lifeguards on duty.

 7 – Take a Ria Formosa Tour

-Often overshadowed by the stunning Algarvian beaches, Ria Formosa Natural Park is one of the best places for outdoor activities in the Algarve.
+Often overshadowed by the stunning Algarvian beaches, Parque Natural da Ria Formosa is one of the best places for outdoor activities in the Algarve.

-This wetland of international importance is one of 7 Wonders of Nature of Portugal.
-Its maze of canals, freshwater lagoons, marshes, and barrier islands stretches 60Km along the Algarve coast through the municipalities of Loulé, Faro, Olhão, Tavira, and Vila Real de Santo António.
+This wetland of international importance is a maze of canals, freshwater lagoons, marshes, and barrier islands that stretches 60Km along the Algarve coast through the municipalities of Loulé, Faro, Olhão, Tavira, and Vila Real de Santo António.

 You can do many things at Ria Formosa Natural Park, but I recommend bird watching, as it is one of the most important areas for aquatic birds in Portugal.

-Sailing through the beautiful channels of Ria Formosa, you will learn about the hundreds of native birds and have the opportunity to see birds from Northern and Central Europe, and the ones migrating between Europe and Africa.
+Sailing through the beautiful channels of Ria Formosa, you’ll learn about the hundreds of native birds and have the opportunity to see birds from Northern and Central Europe, and the ones migrating between Europe and Africa.

 8 – Have a drink, or more, with a view at Castelo Bar